Curriculum

 “My goal is to support staff across the school to teach a wide range of music skills across a range of genres, developing pupils’ passion for music within a stimulating and safe environment.”

 • The school follows the National Curriculum.
-We are currently working towards gaining the Arts Mark.
-We are assisted in this by the support of the Tameside Music Service.
+We use Sing Up to provide the schemes of work and are assisted in this by the support of the Tameside Music Service.

 • Our Music policy can be found here.